Kiptoo16/wk1-Code-Challenge/README.md

- Getting Started;
+ # Getting Started
  Run with a computer that uses (Linux,Mac OS or Windows 8+0) To get Access;
  Open terminal and clone the repo i.e git@github.com:Kiptoo16/wk1-Code-Challenge.git thereafter Open it on VS Code by running Code .

- STUDENT GRADE CALCULATION:
+# STUDENT GRADE CALCULATION:

- DESCRIPTION
+ # DESCRIPTION

 The studentsGradeCalc function is a simple JavaScript program that calculates a student's grade based on their inputted score.
 It utilizes basic conditional statements to determine the grade and handles input validation for scores within the range of 0 to 100.

-TO USE THE STUDENTSGRADECALC:
+# TO USE THE STUDENTSGRADECALC:

 Input: When prompted, enter a numeric score between 0 and 100.
 Output: The function will output the corresponding grade based on the score entered.